wsu-comp3018/final-system-pa2519/README.md

 Run Migrations and Server
 - python manage.py makemigrations
 - python manage.py migrate
+- python manage.py loaddata templates.json (this is to load the base template into database for statement generation)
 - python manage.py runserver

 **For further inquiries about how to use and setup pipenv please refer to the link**